 6. Broken wind (heaves)

-Sint Michielsgestel lies to the south of the clinic.
-A lovely village situated along the banks of the river Dommel with a golf course and a few old estates.
+Sint Michielsgestel is in the southern end of the praxis.
+It is a lovely village situated along the banks of the river Dommel with a golf course and a few old estates.
 But little remains of the former 'Gestel', as the village is referred to by its original inhabitants, and of its agricultural nature.
 It has become a municipality of commuters.
 The only farmers left can be found on the edge of the village.
-But it does has a number of horse owners.
+But it does have a number of horse owners.

 The outdoors of Brabant

 I have had a call concerning a coughing horse.
-I continue deeper into the park along the clinker paving of the golf course past various holes and the clubhouse.
-The road then becomes unpaved and the age of the trees impressive.
+Driving deeper into the park along the clinker paving of the golf course past various holes and the clubhouse the road becomes unpaved and the age of the trees impressive.
 It is even quiet: the only sound is the faraway hum of traffic on the freeway.
 The white estate with a thatched roof lies in a curve of the river Dommel.
 First fencing, then a gate with a sign that warns visitors of the presence of security dogs.
 There is a button next to the sign.
 It triggers a bell in the house.
 The gate is unlocked then and I continue driving along meadows with tall trees.
 The stable is to the left of the dwelling.
-The owner exits the house with two dogs, Jack Russels.
-I grab my boots and a clean dustcoat from my car.
+The owner exits the house with two little dogs, Jack Russels.
+He is an elderly gentleman, almost eighty.
 The security dogs are nowhere to be seen.
-He is an elderly gentleman, almost eighty.
 His handshake is friendly.
+I grab my boots and a clean dustcoat from my car.

 fresh air in the stable

 The coughing is not that forceful; it sounds almost polite.
 And there is no snot in the horse’s nose: the cough is ‘stuck’ and is not productive.
 The abdominal muscles contract forcefully as the animal exhales: that is referred to as heaving.
 The force is such that the anus is pressed backward with each breath.
 This is noticeable upon inserting the thermometer.
 The mare is experiencing shortness of breath.
-Because of the mucous in the airways, I hear a variety of sound when I listen to the lungs; moreover, my stethoscope picks up the rustle of the emphysema.
+Because of the mucous in the airways, a variety of sound is heard when listening to the lungs.
+Moreover, my stethoscope picks up the rustle of emphysema.
 These are small air bubbles inside the chest cavity, but outside the lungs.
-Thousands of aveoli have burst because they have been overfilled with air.
+Thousands of alveoli have burst because they have been overfilled with air.
 It sounds contradictory: a shortness of breath due to too much air in the chest cavity.
 But the small air bubbles are not part of the gas exchange process.
 They are only in the way.
 The cause of the misery is in front of the horse in the rack: I pull a tuft of hay through the bars and a small cloud of dust emerges.
 This is what is constantly irritating the airways: hay dust.

 Each time the mare pulls a tuft of hay from the rack, she also breathes in the dust that is released.
 Because the dust clouds right in front of her nose.
 The bales of hay are stacked up next to the stable.
 But there is no tub of water.
 Dusty hay needs to be shaken out and then submerged in water until no more air bubbles emerge.
 A simple watering can will not suffice.
 I had explained that extensively the last time I was here.
 But the owner, somewhat conscious of his guilt, now says that ‘Twilight’ was not ever fed in that way.
 She had punctually received all of her medication since my last visit, but she had since been fed the same dusty hay.
 And in the same way that people with COPD cannot heal if they continue to smoke, horses will continue to cough and experience a shortness of breath for as long as the irritation of the airways continues.
 The cause must be removed first, before the medication can do its thing.
 Hay dust actually consists of moulds that develop during storage if the grass was not sufficiently dried during the haymaking process.
 Ten days of uninterrupted sunshine is needed to come to good quality hay for horses.
 Even dew is undesired in that respect.
 And how often does that happen in the course of summer?
 Hay that is made here is therefore often ‘dusty’.
 Hay from the more southerly countries is often of a better quality in that respect.
 A better option is to not feed horse any hay at all, but rather silage.
 It contains fewer moulds and has a higher nutritional value because less leaf is lost during its making.
 But silage is cow feed.
 And you cannot expect a true-blue horse lover to give his horse cow feed!